-A night at the Padang: How Malaysians witnessed history being made
+A night at the padang: How Malaysians witnessed history being made

 Emotions erupted and then came the unofficial seal of the people.
 They stood and sung the national anthem on Padang Timur at Petaling Jaya.
 Despite all the divisions that years of politics here had conjured, this was a moment of undeniable unity.

+This crowd has waited a long time for this.
+They just heard from their prime minister-elect Mahathir Mohamad, laughing and smiling throughout his press conference.
+A new government will soon be born in Malaysia #GE14 https://t.co/VBcwTn7qOB pic.twitter.com/hm0N4siSs8— Jack Board (@JackBoardCNA) May 9, 2018

-Standing in a padang, together as a community, it was simply the most Malaysian thing to do.
+Standing at a padang, together as a community, it was simply the most Malaysian thing to do.

 Dr Mahathir had said only the night earlier that Malaysians were no longer proud of their country or of who they were.
 Had he been here, the 92-year-old might have stood corrected.